cartolab-gis/montana-cama-util/README.md

 ## Usage

+### <inline style="color:red">**_WARNING_**: </inline>The zipped STATE-WIDE file is >1.5GB and the unzipped Output.mdf is >9GB so be sure that your disk has plenty of free space.
+The total file size taken by the .mdf file and the output CSVs is >16GB.

-Download and extract Output.mdf from the zipped file found at http://ftpgeoinfo.msl.mt.gov/Data/Spatial/MSDI/Cadastral/ORION_SQLDatabases/STATE-WIDE.ZIP (see warning in Requirements above.)
+Download and extract Output.mdf from the zipped file found at http://ftpgeoinfo.msl.mt.gov/Data/Spatial/MSDI/Cadastral/ORION_SQLDatabases/STATE-WIDE.ZIP (see warning above.)

 Once the file has been extracted to the MDF directory, from the root directory where docker-compose.yaml is located, run: